Maalot Educational Network | Evaluated Learning Experience

-Major topics taught in this course include: Kares, malkos, proof texts, extra words in a text , prohibitions of the tamei, the negative of a positive commandment, prohibition with a positive commandment that undoes it, hasraas safek, transgressing a prohibition that does not require an action, taking the mother with the chick and similar prohibitions, punishments for ingesting various prohibited substances, prohibitions that make one liable for malkos, the order of the bikkurim sacrifice, maaser sheini, tumah and tahara, maaser sheini outside of Yerushalayim, and the prohibition of tearing out hair in grief.
+Major topics include Kares, malkos, proof texts, extra words in a text, prohibitions of the tamei, the negative of a positive commandment, prohibition with a positive commandment that undoes it, hasraas safek, transgressing a prohibition that does not require an action, taking the mother with the chick and similar prohibitions, punishments for ingesting various prohibited substances, prohibitions that make one liable for malkos, the order of the bikkurim sacrifice, maaser sheini, tumah and tahara, maaser sheini outside of Yerushalayim, and the prohibition of tearing out hair in grief.
 The course allows for a cross-section of different kinds of texts, giving the student a broad range of topics to which to apply numerous research techniques.
 Methods of instruction include lecture, discussion and textual preparations.
 Prerequisite: Introductory courses in Talmud, fundamental familiarity with the main topics of the tractate.

 In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 6 semester hours in Talmud, Judaic Studies, Religious Studies or Theology (3/21).